jacques/docs.npmjs.com/content/private-modules/ci-server-config.md

 //registry.npmjs.org/:_authToken=00000000-0000-0000-0000-000000000000
 ```

-The token is not derived from your password password, but changing your password will invalidate all tokens.
+The token is not derived from your password, but changing your password will invalidate all tokens.
 The token will be valid until the password is changed.
 You can also invalidate a single token by logging out on a machine that is logged in with that token.

 ## Setting up environment variables